yuwenli925/RCGBM/README.md

 OGA.m is to construct rational approximation for the fractional power function z^{-s} by the orthogonal greedy algorithm.

-FracRBM3.m is the main file about the example of the RCGBM for solving fractional Laplacian on the unit cube.
+FracRBM3.m is the main file about the RCGBM for solving fractional Laplacian on the unit cube.

-FracSurface.m is the main file about the example of the RCGBM for solving fractional Laplacian on the unit sphere
+FracRbmSurface.m is the main file about the RCGBM for solving fractional Laplacian on the unit sphere

-FracGraphLaplacian.m is the main file about example of the RCGBM for solving fractional Laplacian on a random graph.
+FracGraphLaplacian.m is the main file about the RCGBM for solving fractional Laplacian on a random graph.